What Types of Investment Risk Are There?

 Each security is subject to a specific set of risks.
 The more your portfolio is concentrated in any one security, the more exposed you are to the specific risks of that security.

-To put it simply, if a company goes out of business and 2% of your portfolio was in that company’s stock, it’s a small setback.
+To put it simply, if a company goes out of business and 2% of your portfolio is in that company’s stock, it’s a small setback.
 On the other hand, if 50% of your portfolio was in that company’s stock, it’s more like a big disaster hit your portfolio.

 Limiting the amount of your portfolio that is in any one security reduces concentration risk.